ELLIOTTCABLE/Miscellany/PSYC222/paper.markdown

 and 84% for depression, and around two-thirds for generalized anxiety disorder (GAD).
 Conversely, around 28% of general insomnia subjects presented another mental disorder comorbidly.

-These facts are relevant, because CBT-I is developed from the related CBT treatments originally created for those precise mental disorders.
+These links are crucial, because CBT-I is developed from the related CBT treatments originally created for those precise mental disorders.
 Illustratively, Aho, Pickett, and Hamill (2014) wrote that “CBT-A [cognitive-behavioural therapy for anxiety] has overwhelming success for the treatment of anxiety disorders.”
 They also mention that it is recommended strongly as the “preliminary and